Nordic ACC Championship 2011

 5.1 The regatta will consist of an opening series and a medal race.
 The opening series will consist of a qualifying series and a final series.

-5.2 For the qualifying series boats will be assigned to fleets A, B, C, D, etc., of, as nearly as possible, equal size and ability.
-The target fleet size is 20.
-Initial assignments will be made by a seeding, taken from the NC2009 results.
-The skippers did not participate in 2009, will be seeded randomly by the Sailwave regatta scoring software.
+5.2 For the qualifying series boats will be assigned to fleets A, B, C, D, E, of, as nearly as possible, equal size and ability.
+The maximum fleet size is 20.
+Initial assignments will be made by a seeding taken from the VSK Ranking made by Lazy.se.
+The skippers that are not ranked, will be seeded randomly by the Sailwave regatta scoring software.

 5.3 (a) In the qualifying series boats will be reassigned to fleets after each day of racing.
 The reassignment will be on the basis of their ranks in the series, typically as follows: